 The Company has only recently begun operating the Network.
 The long-term success of the Company is dependent upon its ability to design, implement, operate, manage and maintain the Network, activities in which the Company has limited experience, and its ability to generate and maintain traffic on the Network.
 By expanding the Network, the Company will incur additional fixed operating costs that typically are, particularly with respect to international transmission lines, in excess of the revenue attributable to the transmission capacity funded by such costs until the Company generates additional traffic volume for such capacity.
 There can be no assurance that the Network can be completed in a timely manner or operated efficiently.
 See "Business--Network."
-Any failure by the Company properly to design, implement, operate, manage or maintain the Network, or generate or maintain traffic, could have a material adverse effect on the Company's business, results of operations and financial condition.
-See "Management's Discussion and Analysis of Financial Conditions and Results of Operations" and "Business."
+Any failure by the Company to design, implement, operate, manage or maintain the Network, or generate or maintain traffic, could have a material adverse effect on the Company's business, results of operations and financial condition.
+In addition, the Company intends to expand the Network as more countries deregulate their telecommunications industries, which will require the Company to acquire additional licenses and equipment.
+There can be no assurance that the Company will be able to obtain the licenses or purchase the necessary equipment on favorable terms or, if it does, that the development of the Network in these countries will be successful.
+See "Management's Discussion and Analysis of Financial Conditions and Results of Operations" and "Business--Network."

 To date, the Company's operation of the Network and the anticipated operating improvements that are expected to result from the use of the Network have been adversely affected by a slower than expected migration of the Company's existing traffic in Australia from the Telstra Corporation Ltd. ("Telstra") network to the Company's Network.
-The Company has applied to Telstra to convert approximately 120,000 existing telephone numbers from the Telstra network to the Company's Network under the non-code access program which is expected to be initiated in July 1997 and implemented over the next several quarters.
+The Company has applied to Telstra to convert approximately 120,000 existing telephone numbers from the Telstra network to the Company's Network under the non-code access program which is expected to be initiated by September 1997 and implemented over the next 12 months.
 The rate at which these customer telephone numbers can be processed and connected will significantly impact the Company's ability to increase its gross margin percentages in Australia.
 See "Management's Discussion and Analysis of Financial Conditions and Results of Operations."